CMHA Get Set & Connect Program

 Peak House - Treatment Program

-• Peak House is a ten-week residential program for young people in British Columbia who are struggling with drugs or alcohol.
+Peak House is a ten-week residential program for young people in British Columbia who are struggling with drugs or alcohol.
+It is a voluntary and live-in program.

 • The program is a good alternative for young people who want to get their life back on track, but whose difficulties exceed what their families and nearby treatment specialists can handle.